aragon/aragon-wiki/docs/documentation/Development_Plan.md

 ## **Introduction**

 Aragon is everything you need to run organizations (companies, NGOs, associations, open source projects...) on the Ethereum blockchain.
-It implements features like a token manager, a voting app, a finance app, a vault, and a very flexible permission system based off [aragonOS](https://aragon.one/os).
+It implements features like a token manager, a voting app, a finance app, a vault, and a very flexible permission system based off [aragonOS](https://hack.aragon.org/docs/aragonos-intro.html).
 Aragon organizations are easily customizable, and they are also extensible by installing third party apps.

 Aragon organizations will be able to opt-in into the Aragon Network, which will provide services like a decentralized court arbitration system for them.

-For more information, please refer to [our website](https://aragon.one) our dapp white paper and our [Network whitepaper](https://github.com/aragon/whitepaper).
+For more information, please refer to [our website](https://aragon.one), our dapp, white paper and our [Network whitepaper](https://github.com/aragon/whitepaper).

 This document describes the plans to develop the Aragon dapp and the Aragon Network.